 The Dialogue Matters Team is small but perfectly formed.
 Diana, our Managing Director, is a Chartered Environmentalist and has a very strong background in stakeholder dialogue and participatory research.
-We have a core team made up of one Director, a Project Manager, Project Coordinator, a Business Development Manager as well as an Office Manager.
-We also need to mention Jem, our happiness officer and office dog, who makes sure the atmosphere in the office is just right.
+We have a core team made up of one Director, a Project Manager, Project Coordinator, a Climate and Nature Lead as well as an Office Manager.
+In addition we also need to mention Jem, our happiness officer and office dog, who makes sure the atmosphere in the office is just right.

 In addition to the core team we are also lucky enough to be able to draw on the knowledge and expertise of a range of associates as and when a project requires it.

 Diana has an international reputation and a strong background in stakeholder dialogue and participatory research related to the environment.
 She has successfully lead on the delivery of over 90 contracts, has trained over 2000 people and provides advice to organisations, governments and UN conventions on good practice participation.
 An innovator with a solid track record of handling conflicted situations, Diana is also a skilled, engaging trainer.
 She is a Chartered Environmentalist, an International Union for Conservation of Nature Commissioner and has been Chair of the British Association of Nature Conservationists.
 Diana is also a keen photographer in her spare time.

 Joel’s comprehensive knowledge of environmental challenges and stakeholder participation, his expert research and evaluation skills, and his ability to build rapport across cultures makes him an expert facilitator and project manager.
 He has prepared, supported and led the delivery of a range of training and workshops since joining Dialogue Matters in 2015.
 Prior to achieving his degree in Environmental Science, he took part in a coral reef research project in Fiji, and has studied practical conservation management skills.
 As a keen scuba diver he has a collection of recreational and commercial diving licenses.